 Good luck with your plan, sounds like a great adventure. over 7 years ago

 It may be more expensive to hire a car to drive to Maun - about 2 days drive.
-It's perfectly safe, but I think the best idea is to fly - speak to Denise Ferreira on Skype, or call her on +27114448910 on Monday. she could quote you for both options. about 7 years ago
+It's perfectly safe, but I think the best idea is to fly - speak to Denise Ferreira on Skype, or call her on +27114448910 on Monday. she could quote you for both options. over 7 years ago

 Too late for this posting, I know, but for future readers, there are comfortable long-distance buses from Johannesburg (choice of departures: from the Jo'burg Tambo airport [Flight Connect, see https://www.facebook.com/flightconnectbw] or the Jo'burg Park (bus) Station in the city center [InterCape, see http://www.intercape.co.za) to Gaborone (6 hours including border crossing, USD $30, March 2014).
-Then you can take another bus from Gabs to Maun (~9 hours). almost 5 years agoAnswered by Bobbi via WorldNomads.com
+Then you can take another bus from Gabs to Maun (~9 hours). about 5 years agoAnswered by Bobbi via WorldNomads.com